About this book

 Shannon Bramer is an author of poems, plays and short fiction.
 She has published a number of poetry collections and chapbooks, winning the Hamilton and Region Best Book Award for suitcases and other poems.
 Her most recent collection, Precious Energy, has also been highly acclaimed.
 Shannon’s plays include Chloe’s Tiny Heart Is Closed (for young audiences) and The Hungriest Woman in the World.
 She lives with her family in Toronto.

 Cindy Derby is an author, illustrator and puppeteer.
 She has been a Grand Prize Winner of the Society of Children’s Book Writers and Illustrators Portfolio Award, and she has also been commissioned to create two original puppetry performances for festivals in the US and Scotland.
-Cindy’s debut picture book How to Walk an Ant will be published in 2019.
-She lives in San Francisco, California.
+Cindy has illustrated several picture books, including Climbing Shadows: Poems for Children (by Shannon Bramer), praised in Publishers Weekly for its “dreamlike paintings,” and she has written and illustrated How to Walk an Ant.
+She lives in San Francisco.

 Awards and Praise